 Private - Private can be set by the owner (or the system administrator) to limit access to the component only to the owner.
 System administrators can also access components set to private.

 Public - Public is the default setting and is the behavior of all components before Syntasa 5.2, i.e. before the sharing functionality was available, as all users have access to the component (except apps that are in a module, Synthesizer, Composer, Orchestrator, and the user's role is such that they do not have access to that module).

 Group - Group can be set by the owner (or the system administrator) to limit the access to the component to the user group(s) assigned to the component.
 As with private, the system administrator can view components with the sharing option set to group regardless if they are a member of the group.

 Direct access to a resource, e.g. connection, event store, runtime, etc., is when a user is the owner of the resource, the owner of the resource is a different user and it has been shared publicly, or the owner of the resource is a different user and it has been shared with one of the user's groups.

 When a user has direct access to a resource they can see the resource in the dedicated menu/screen and can use the resource while building or editing any apps that they have access to.

-When using the public or group sharing options for an app, the entire app and its resources are being shared with all users or users assigned to the selected groups.
+When using the public or group sharing options for an app, the entire app including its resources is shared with all users or users assigned to the selected groups.
 An app is made up of various types of resources, e.g. connection, event store, etc. When these resources have more restrictive sharing options than the app itself, i.e. a user sees a resource in an app that they do not have direct access to, this is referred to as indirect access to the resource.

 For example, a connection may be set with a sharing option of private by user Jane.
-Jane may create app ABC that uses the private connection and then share app ABC publicly.
-A different user, Jack, will not see the connection from the connection screen, but within the app ABC will see the private connection.
+Jane may create an app ABC that uses the private connection and then share the app ABC publicly.
+A different user, Jack, will not see the connection from the connection screen, but within app ABC will see the private connection.